Pakistan too important to be ignored by US: Moeed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan’s National Security Adviser (NSA) has complained about US President Joe Biden for not contacting Prime Minister Imran Khan as Washington seeks help to stop the Taliban taking over Afghanistan following the US troop withdrawal.
+ISLAMABAD: Pakistan’s National Security Adviser (NSA) has complained about US President Joe Biden’s failure to contact Prime Minister Imran Khan as Washington seeks help to stop the Taliban taking over Afghanistan following US troop withdrawals.
 The cold shoulder from Washington comes as the Taliban have captured swaths of territory across Afghanistan in a ruthless offensive emboldened by the US pullout.

 “The president of the United States hasn’t spoken to the prime minister of such an important country who the US itself says is make-or-break in some cases, in some ways, in Afghanistan — we struggle to understand the signal, right?”
 Moeed Yusuf, Pakistan’s National Security Adviser, told the Financial Times in an interview at Pakistan’s embassy in Washington.